-The 2019 PETstock Assist Adoption Zone returns with a dedicated Dog Adoption Stage to help educate and inform Dog lovers about the world of Dog adoption, and help guests find their new fur-baby.
+The 2019 PETstock Assist Adoption Zone returned with a dedicated Dog Adoption Stage to help educate and inform Dog lovers about the world of Dog adoption, and help guests find their new fur-baby.

-Hear from members of many Rescue Groups who will help de-mystify adoption, and let you know everything you need to know when considering adopting a Dog.
+Visitors heard from members of many Rescue Groups who helped de-mystify adoption, and let visitors know everything they need to know when considering adopting a Dog.

-This year, the stage will be MC’d by popular TV face and passionate, animal-welfare advocate, Lara Shannon.
+This year, the stage was MC’d by popular TV face and passionate, animal-welfare advocate, Lara Shannon.

 About Lara Shannon: A passionate animal welfare advocate, Lara has been a regular on Australian TV stations for the past two decades.